silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 ### 7. Login to SiloGen

-To confirm that the installation was successful, ensure you are able to log in to the Developer Center.
+To confirm that the installation was successful, ensure you are able to log in to the AMD AI Workbench.

 1. Access the SiloGen URL (your domain name).
    1. For nip.io domain: `https://airmui.<master-node-ip-address>.nip.io`